The Odd Way Home

-The Odd Way Home is a 2013 independent film directed by Rajeev Nirmalakhandan.
-This drama follows a troubled woman, Maya (Rumer Willis), on the run from an abusive boyfriend, who accidentally robs an old woman and steals a delivery truck, only to find the back of the truck has been converted into a bedroom by Duncan (Chris Marquette), a high-functioning autistic twenty-something.
+The Odd Way Home is a 2013 American independent film directed by Rajeev Nirmalakhandan.
+This drama follows a troubled woman, Maya (Rumer Willis), on the run from an abusive boyfriend, who accidentally robs an old woman and steals a delivery truck, only to find the back of the truck has been converted into a bedroom by Duncan (Chris Marquette), an autistic twenty-something.
 Through a picaresque road-trip to Duncan's only-living relative, the two develop a friendship and an understanding of what family really is.
 The film world premiered at the 2013 Austin Film Festival.